Coronary Artery Disease

 CAD is caused by a disease process not limited to the blood vessels in your heart.
 This is why people with heart disease may also have peripheral artery disease (PAD), when narrowed arteries restrict blood flow to the legs and feet, or kidney (renal) artery disease, when blocked arteries limit blood flow to the kidneys.
 They also may be at risk for a stroke.

-Heart disease is the most common cause of death among both men and women, claiming the lives of more than a half-million Americans each year.
-Fortunately, more and more people with CAD are living long and active lives, thanks to remarkable advances in diagnosis and treatment.
+Despite heart disease being the leading cause of death for men*, women*, and people of most racial and ethnic groups in the United States,1 more and more people with CAD are living long and active lives thanks to remarkable advances in diagnosis and treatment.

 million adults age 20 and older have CAD